Dr David Roberts & Dr Stephanie Johnson

-IMPORTANT NOTICE CONCERNING OUR COMPUTER UPGRADE:On Wednesday 3rd September we're upgrading our computer package to a more advanced system.
-However, the preparation and aftermath may impact on you - please bear with us and be aware of a few key points:On Tuesday 2 September we'll closing our computers at 5pm.
-This means we won't be seeing patients or dispensing medication from 5pm.On Wednesday 3 September we're running a reduced service, with Duty Doctors for emergencies and our Nurses will see patients for urgent appointments, together with an on-call doctor from 12.30 onwards.The Dispensary won't be dispensing medication on the afternoon of Tuesday 2 September or the morning of Wednesday 3 September.
+IMPORTANT NOTICE - COMPUTER UPGRADE:On Wednesday 3rd September we're upgrading our computers to a more advanced system.
+However, the there may be an impact on services - please bear with us.On Tuesday 2 September we'll closing our computers at 5pm.
+This means we won't be seeing patients or dispensing medication from 5pm.On Wednesday 3 September we're running a reduced service, however Duty Doctors will manage emergencies and Nurses will see patients for urgent appointments, together an on-call Doctor from 12.30 onwards.The Dispensary won't be dispensing medication on the afternoon of Tuesday 2 September or the morning of Wednesday 3 September.
 If the Doctor prescribes medication, we will provide a paper prescription to take to a chemist.
-The Dispensary will be open for patients collecting pre-ordered repeat medication, so please ensure you order in good time for August Bank Holiday.
-Please give us 2 weeks notice for repeat prescriptions if possible.On Thursday 4 September and Friday 5 September it SHOULD be business as usual, however our Doctors and staff will be working with a new system which will take time to learn.
-PLEASE be patient as normal tasks may take a little longer!Our new system will be an enormous improvement and has many new functions to help improve patient care.
-Thank you in advance for helping us to help you.
+The Dispensary will be open for patients collecting pre-ordered repeat medication: please ensure you order in time for August Bank Holiday by giving us 2 weeks notice for repeat prescriptions if possible.On Thursday 4 September and Friday 5 September it SHOULD be business as usual, however our Doctors and staff will be working with a new system which will take time to learn.
+PLEASE be patient as we may take a little longer!Our new system will be an improvement and will help improve patient care.
+Thank you.

-From 1st April 2014, appointments will begin at 7.30 am on Tuesday, Wednesday and Thursday mornings.
-This is mainly to help patients who have work and other commitments and need to visit the surgery outside our usual hours.
+We now have early appointments which begin at 7.30 am on Tuesday, Wednesday and Thursday mornings.
+These help patients who work and other commitments and need to visit the surgery outside our usual hours.
 Early appointments will be staffed as follows:

 Avoid waiting at A&E!